 The Company recognizes right-of-use assets at the commencement date of lease (i.e., the date of underlying the asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Right-of-use assets are depreciated on a straight-line basis over the lease term:
+Right-of-use assets are depreciated on a straight-line basis over the term:

 The cost reflects the exercise of a purchase option, as if ownership of the leased asset transfers to the Company at the end of the lease term.
+Depreciation on right of use assets is calculating using the estimated life of the asset.

 The right-of-use asset are also subject to impairment.